cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 in the `SignDoc`, `SignerInfo` is separated from signatures so that only the raw signatures themselves live outside of what is signed over.

-Because we are aiming for be a flexible, extensible cross-chain transaction format, new transaction processing options should be added to `TxBody` as soon those use cases are discovered, even if they can't be implemented yet.
+Because we are aiming for a flexible, extensible cross-chain transaction format, new transaction processing options should be added to `TxBody` as soon those use cases are discovered, even if they can't be implemented yet.